Live Processes let process owners build and launch simple process applications created with no coding, as described at Live Processes.

 The selected condition displays a confirmation mark () next to its name.
 Make sure you the mark belongs to your chosen option.
 When moving between tabs, the option changes as well.
 Live Processes will take the marked condition.

 Once you're done setting allocating work, you can set up alarms for each task individually.
-To do so, click the Settings icon on the Pie Menu, and then click the Alarms tab.
+To do so, click the Settings icon on the Pie Menu, and then click the Alerts tab.

-On this menu you can choose who receives an email notification when the task expires and whether or not this alarm is enabled.
+On this menu you can choose who receives an email notification when the task expires and whether or not an alert is enabled.

-To enable the alarm, click the Enable switch and check the users to whom the notification will be delivered.
+To enable the alert, click the Enable switch and check the users to whom the notification will be delivered.

 Just as you can do with a process diagrammed in Bizagi Studio, Live Processes can be configured to allow a task or event to be reassigned to another user.
-To enable or disable this option you have to select (or deselected) the Can reassign checkbox for every task or event.
+To enable this option you have to select the Can reassign checkbox on the task or event.

 If you leave the checkbox selected, and the case comes to that activity, users with administration privileges are able to assign the activity to a different user.
 For more information about this, refer to Work reassignment.